SwetSagar/Civil-Services-Notes/README.md

 - [12.5 Emergence of Afghan Power and Battle of Panipat 1761.md](https://github.com/SwetSagar/Civil-Services-Notes/blob/main/08.2%20Medieval-India/12.%2018th-Century/12.5%20Emergence%20of%20Afghan%20Power%20and%20Battle%20of%20Panipat%201761.md)
 - [12.6 State of Politics, Culture and Economy on the eve of British Conquest.md](https://github.com/SwetSagar/Civil-Services-Notes/blob/main/08.2%20Medieval-India/12.%2018th-Century/12.6%20State%20of%20Politics%2C%20Culture%20and%20Economy%20on%20the%20eve%20of%20British%20Conquest.md)

+Source include :

+1. Medieval India: From Sultanat to the Mughals by Satish Chandra.
+2. IGNOU MA and BA Notes.
+3. Old NCERT by Satish Chandra.
+4. New NCERTs (Themes in Indian History).
+5. J.L.
+Mehta Vol III.
+6. Baliyan's notes.
+7. Certain portion of Upinder Singh's book.

 ### Modern History

-Source :
-1. A brief History of India, Spectrum publications by Rajiv Ahir.
-2. From Plassey to Partition by Sekhar Bandyopadhyay.
-3. Themes in Indian History (New NCERT).
-4. A new Look at Modern Indian History by B.L.Grover.
-5. IGNOU MA and BA material.
-6. India After Independence.
-7. Baliyan Modern India notes.
-8. The Internet.

 #### [1.
 European-Penetration](https://github.com/SwetSagar/Civil-Services-Notes/tree/main/08.3%20Modern-History/1.%20European-Penetration)